marklogic-community/marklogic-nifi-incubator/README.md

+# EOL Notice

+Please note that this community-based project is no longer active.
+Improvements made to the connector in this project have been incorporated back into the MarkLogic NiFi repository (https://github.com/marklogic/nifi), so visit that repository for the most recent updates and improvements.

 # MarkLogic NiFi Incubator

 * This incubator has new processors, community recipes, and some fixes or extensions to core MarkLogic processors.